hermidalc/dragonfish/README.md

 mamba env create -f envs/dragonfish-mkl.yaml
 ```

-### Pufferfish, Puffaligner, Cedar
+### Pufferfish, Puffaligner, and Cedar

 I could not get pufferfish to build within a `conda` envronment using the
 required dependencies already installed into that environment.
 This appears
-to be due to specifics of to how conda-forge built their C++ and related
+to be due to the specifics of how conda-forge built their C++ and related
 packages.
 Therefore, currently you have to install pufferfish using
 dependencies from your system-wide package manager, e.g. for RHEL/Fedora
-Linux `dnf` or Ubuntu `apt`, and with the `mamba deactivate` because will
+Linux `dnf` or Ubuntu `apt`, and with the conda environment deactivated.
-not work inside the `conda` environment.
-In RHEL/Fedora install the
+In RHEL/Fedora install the following:
-following:

 ```bash